34 Traditional Greek Dishes: Foods To Eat in Greece

 Tiropita is a delicious traditional food in Greece that is most easily found throughout the country in its neighborhood bakeries.

-7. Spanikopita - GREEK Spinach Pie
+7. Spanakopita - GREEK Spinach Pie

-The traditional Greek recipe for the filling of Spanikopita combines sautéed spinach, onions, garlic, various herbs and spices, as well as feta cheese.
+The traditional Greek recipe for the filling of Spanakopita combines sautéed spinach, onions, garlic, various herbs and spices, as well as feta cheese.
 These ingredients are all wrapped up in delicate layers of buttery phyllo dough before being baked to perfection.

 Originally, these Greek spinach pies were made into triangles so fieldworkers could put them in their pockets and eat them while working.
 Today, many chefs make a family-sized pie and cut it into squares or triangular pieces.